jaclynbrothers/jaclynbrothers/README.md

 - 🔭 I’m currently working on full stack web applications

-- 🌱 I’m interested in edtech projects, backend development, cloud systems, and software testing
+- 🌱 I’m interested in frontend and backend development, cloud systems, and software testing

 - 🤝 I’m looking to collaborate on open source projects

-- 👩‍💻 My main projects are available at: [https://jaclynbrothers.netlify.app/](https://jaclynbrothers.netlify.app/)
+- 👩‍💻 My main projects are available at: [jaclynbrothers.com](https://jaclynbrothers.com/)

 - ⚡ Fun fact: When I am not programming, I enjoy being out in nature, listening to music, and watching NBA games